 Best wine barrel fire pit: A Wine of a Kind

-Oenophilias can't go wrong with a wine barrel fire pit.
+Oenophiles can't go wrong with a wine barrel fire pit.
 Etsy seller A Wine of a Kind makes theirs from recycled wine barrels.
+This fire pit is made from a recycled red wine barrel that's been stained to a honey color.
 The propane tank can be stored inside the barrel for a clean look and the gas control valve allows you to adjust the height of the flame.

 Best table fire pit: Seaside Casual